MaterializeInc/materialize/doc/user/content/overview/arrangements.md

 ### Arrangement size

-The amount of memory an arrangement requires is essentialy proportional to the number of distinct (data, time) pairs.
+The amount of memory an arrangement requires is essentially proportional to the number of distinct (data, time) pairs.
 Even in large datasets, the amount of pairs within can be small.